- Richard Berry

 - All junior stocks and shares ISA providers that operate in the UK must be regulated by the FCA

-- The FCA is the Financial Conduct Authority and is responsible for ensuring that UK junior investment ISA platforms are properly capitalised, treat customers fairly and have sufficient compliance systems
+- The FCA is the Financial Conduct Authority and ensures UK junior investment ISA platforms are properly capitalised, treat customers fairly and have robust compliance systems

 - Good Money Guide only features JISA providers regulated by the FCA, where your funds are protected by the FSCS (Financial Services Compensation Scheme)